GreatQuestion/rb-snowflake-client/README.md

 # Gotchas

 1. Does not yet support multiple statements (work around is to wrap in `BEGIN ...
 END`)
-2. Only supports key pair authentication
+2. Supports both key pair authentication and OAuth2 authentication
 3. It's faster to work directly with the row value and not call to_h if you don't need to
 4. Rows are Enumerable, providing access to methods like `each`, `map`, `select`, `keys`, and `values`
 5. Row column access is case-insensitive and supports string keys, symbol keys, and numeric indices